JephyBoii/CW2024/README.md

 ## introduction and project description

-the game involves moving up and down on the left side of the screen with enemies spawning on the right side of the screen. in my refafactored version, numerous additions were implemented and various aspects were modified or completely changed.
+the main task is to refactor a game's source code, which initially was not runnable and had a lot of bugs and errors on launch and during runtime. the game involves moving up and down on the left side of the screen with enemies spawning on the right side of the screen. in my refafactored version, many, if not all, bugs were properly addressed and taken care of, numerous additions were implemented and various aspects were modified or completely changed.

 ## compilation inctructions